Koronadal, Philippines: What to pack, what to wear, and when to go [2023]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, B and C. Be careful to get the correct type.
-The majority of adapters available are simply plugs and expect your devices to change the voltage themselves.
-If your devices can't do that they could get destroyed.
-This one should be sufficient for most locations.
+A plug adapter that supports outlet types A, B and C. Check that you find the correct type.
+Many adapters currently available are just plug changers and expect your electronics to change the voltage themselves.
+If your devices can't do that they could get fried.
+This one should work in most locations.

 A portable power bank, like this one